Buf Schema Registry (BSR) overview

 Every organization that adopts Protobuf needs to solve distribution, whether internally across teams or externally exposed to the public.
 Protobuf files are usually checked into repositories, often dispersed, and it becomes challenging to keep Protobuf files synced across projects.
 API drift is a common issue and even worse, forked Protobuf repositories accidentally get consumed by downstream dependents (instead of the upstream).
 It's a mess.

-Client SDKs should not be an afterthought
+Client SDKs shouldn't be an afterthought

 Define.
 Generate.
 Consume.